 Camper Trailer Page

-We are very happy with the van purchase and the annexe is a very quick to put up.
-We considered putting bike racks on the van.
-Jayco don't recommend putting the bikes on the back of the van as it can effect the balance of weight.
+For travel within Australia we have chosen a 4WD towing a Jayco Penguin Caravan (popup camper).
+We are very happy with our caravan purchase and the annexe is very quick to put up.
+We considered putting bike racks on the van although Jayco don't recommend putting the bikes on the back of the van as it can effect the balance of weight.
 On a recent trip to Bundaberg we stopped and spoke to another Jayco Offroader who had welded a special piece in front of the Gas Bottle/Water Bottle holder to accommodate the tow ball for the bike rack.
 Looked like a good idea.
 A relative made it for him - wished we'd got his name.

 We decided it would be much better to have the bike rack on the back of the van as the bikes would get less damage when driving and would be out of our way.
 This meant moving the spare tyre somewhere else.
 We bought and fitted a 2nd hand 'under car spare wheel bracket' to the underside of the van that holds the spare tyre and attached the bike carrying bracket where the tyre was.
 Now we just need to make some sort of cover to keep the bikes clean when travelling on those dusty roads.
 We need to be aware of the weight shift and compensate with extra weight to the rear of the axle when packing the inside of the van.
 Click on the photos below for a larger view.